 As the contracting protostar descends the Hayashi track the internal temperature continues to rise until ionization is complete, and the opacity drops in the core.
-Other than for the lowest-mass stars $(M \leq 0.5 {\rm M}{\odot})$, which remain fully convective right onto the zero-age main sequence (ZAMS), this fall in opacity allows energy to be transported radiatively in the interior.
-The star then moves away from the Hayashi track, to higher $T{\rm eff}$, following 'Henyey' track.
+Other than for the lowest-mass stars $(M \le 0.5 \mathrm{M}{\odot})$, which remain fully convective right onto the zero-age main sequence (ZAMS), this fall in opacity allows energy to be transported radiatively in the interior.
+The star then moves away from the Hayashi track, to higher T{eff} , following 'Henyey' track.